 - If the Tracking Display Configuration command button does not exist on your Tracking Analyst toolbar (or elsewhere), you will need to add it using Customize Mode.

-- Click on the Commands tab.
+- Click the Commands tab.

-- In the Categories list box, scroll down and click on Tracking Analyst to highlight it.
+- In the Categories list box, scroll down and click Tracking Analyst to highlight it.
 A list of available commands will appear in the Commands list box.